connervieira/PredatorFabric/README.md

 ### Customizable

 While the standard configuration focuses on simiplicity, technical users can use the advanced configuration options to extensive modify, debug, and repair the platform.

+## Documentation

+To learn more about installing and setting up Predator Fabric, see the [DOCUMENTATION.md](DOCUMENTATION.md) document.
+To learn more about integrating Predator Fabric with external services, see the [INTEGRATION.md](INTEGRATION.md) document.